 How to Optimize Conversion Funnel Performance

-Once you’ve identified a breakpoint in your conversion funnel, you’ll want to analyze it from various angles:
+Once you’ve identified a breakpoint in your conversion funnel performance, you’ll want to analyze it from various angles:

 - Do users from different traffic sources behave differently?